DeUEDroid: Detecting Underground Economy Apps Based on UTG Similarity: UTG Builder

-If there lives an activity transition unit, we first get the target activities (callees) by analyzing the unit arguments based on taint analysis.
-Due to the difficulty in handling conditional judgments, all possible target activities/fragments are included.
-Then we get the source activities (callers).
-Specifically, three different processing methods are adopted according to the class type: \textit{(i)} If the class is a fragment, the callers are the union of this fragment and all activities that own this fragment. \textit{(ii)} If the class is an inner class, the callers are the union of the outer classes of this inner class. \textit{(iii)} Else, the caller is the current class itself.
-Finally, for the callers and callees found by a transition, we traverse all callers and callees and add all pairs (caller $\to$ callee) to the \textit{Edges} set.
-The activity transition graph consists of the nodes in \textit{Nodes} and the directed edges in \textit{Edges}.
+Furthermore, for each transition unit, we first get the targets (callees) by analyzing the unit arguments based on taint analysis.
+Due to the difficulty in handling conditional expressions, all possible target activities/fragments are included.
+Then we get the source (callers).
+Specifically, three different processing methods are adopted according to the class type. \begin{itemize}[leftmargin=*] \item If the class is a fragment, the callers are the union of this fragment and all activities that own this fragment.
+Because activities can trigger transitions of fragments they own. \item If the class is an inner class, the callers are the union of the outer activities/fragments of this inner class. \item If the class is not an inner class nor a fragment, the caller is the current class itself. \end{itemize} Finally, for callers and callees found by a transition, we traverse all of them and add all pairs (caller $\to$ callee) to the \textit{Edges} set.